The Alaska Department of Natural Resources should be done with its production forecast.

 I reached out to the operator to see if that plan was still on track, but got no response.

 For now, I have a risk-weighted production estimate of about 5,000 barrels per day included in my forecast.
-That production comes online beginning in February 2019 in my model.
+That production comes online beginning in Fall 2019 in my model.

 Total North Slope